 Certifying Authority Committee:

-Large Yacht and Small Craft Working Group:
+Large Yacht & Small Craft Working Group:

 It is incumbent on members of this group to monitor the activities of surveyors to encourage feedback on practices, good and bad.
-The group seeks to set standards of working practice in this field from first point contact with a client to final report.
+The group seeks to set standards of working practice in this field from first point contact with a client to the final report.

 The specialist Inland Waterways Group was formed in early 2018 with a view to meeting twice a year to review and train in areas of specific interest to those who survey in this area.
 Chris Williams heads this section under the auspices of the Chairman of the LYSCWG.

-Commercial and Technical Shipping Group:
+Commercial & Technical Shipping Group:

 The principal aim of this group is to monitor activities and developments within the dry, bulk and container trades to give feedback to the Institute office on matters international, national and local that will affect, or be of interest to members active within this field.
-The group will assess the impact that any changes, developments that are happening in this market may have on the marine surveying profession and relay this to the Institute.
+The group assesses the impact that any changes, or developments that are happening in this market may have on the marine surveying profession and relay this to the Institute.

 The principal aim of this group is to monitor the activities and developments in this constantly changing field of the industry.
 The tanker trade, in particular, has been over pressurised of late with rules, regulations, conventions and directives such that the marine surveyor has to be constantly vigilant.
-The group will work towards stimulating contact and so feedback to the Institute.
+The group works towards stimulating contact and so feedback to the Institute.

 Maritime Industries Forum: